openzipkin/zipkin/zipkin-lens/README.md

 # Zipkin Lens

-Zipkin-lens is an alternative UI for [Zipkin](https://github.com/openzipkin/zipkin), which based on React, Netflix/vizceral and chartjs.
+Zipkin-lens is the UI for [Zipkin](https://github.com/openzipkin/zipkin).
+It is a modern replacement of the [classic](https://github.com/openzipkin-attic/zipkin-classic) UI which has proved its merit since the beginning of the Zipkin project.

 Here are a couple example screen shots: